BrainCOGS/lightserv/README.md

 ## Explanation of folder contents

-- **cloudvolume/**: docker container for spawning cloudvolumes -- these are used for hosting light sheet data so that it can be viewed in Neuroglancer
+- **cloudvolume-docker/**: docker files for spawning cloudvolumes -- these are used for hosting light sheet data so that it can be viewed in Neuroglancer

 - **lib/**: homemade python libraries

 - **lightserv/**: the main flask application

-- **neuroglancer-registration/**: docker container for spawning neuroglancer viewer links, specifically for viewing data registered to a brain atlas

-- **neuroglancer/**: docker container for spawning neuroglancer viewer links, for viewing all data besides data registered to a brain atlas
+- **neuroglancer-docker/**: docker files for spawning neuroglancer viewer links

 - **schemas/**: the database and table structure